jamgall/DevProjSrc/db_load/README.md

-# Instructions for Database initialization locally
+# Manual Database Creation and Load
-## Written by: James Gallmeister
+## Written By: James Gallmeister

-Written for postgres 10.5

-This directory contains all the necessary files for filling the database for local deployment of our application.
+This directory contains all scripts and necessary files needed for local deployment and insertion of files into the postgres database.